8/6/2024

 Wes Carmichael

 Got it.
 And just on surrenders in FIA, I know you've talked about it a little bit in your prepared remarks, but can you talk about the experience just in the quarter?
-I realize you're still in a net flow position, but it's a pretty big sequential pick-up, and I think there's about a couple billion of FIA account values that are sitting outside of the surrender charge right now.
-So, just wondering if you kind of expect a little bit of elevated surrenders in the near term.
+I realize you're still in a net flow position, but it's a pretty big sequential tick up.
+And I think there's about a couple billion of FIA account values that are sitting outside of the surrender charge right now.
+So just wondering if you kind of expect a little bit of elevated surrenders in the near term.

 speaker

 Yeah, two things I would say.
 If they're out of surrender charge, we would expect that and priced for that already.
-So, that's not necessarily, wouldn't be an outlier in terms of how we plan going forward.
+So that's not necessarily, wouldn't be an outlier in terms of how we plan going forward.
 And I just want to reiterate what Wendy said.
-You know, someone, this is more analogous probably to refinancing your mortgage, so that's what's happening.
-You're having this huge refinancing where the moving rates were so strong that, yeah, you had blocks of business and policies where it's actually smart for the customer to move into a new policy, you know, get better terms.
-Agents are obviously incented to do that as well, so they're doing well.
+You know, someone, this is more analogous probably to refinancing your mortgage.
+So that's what's happening.
+You're having this huge refinancing where the moving rates was so strong that, yeah, you had blocks of business and policies where it's actually smart for the customer to move into a new policy you know, get better terms.
+Agents are obviously incented to do that as well.
+So they're doing well.
 And actually, for us, it's not a bad thing at all.
-I mean, we're capturing surrender charge income, so we're covered from that perspective.
-And now we're writing a new policy, and I think people underestimate the impact of that, meaning what the stuff we're writing right now might prove to be some of the stickiest assets we've ever written.
-Because if rates do in fact move down from here, it's going to be very hard to move those contracts prematurely.
+I mean, we're capturing surrender charge income.
+So we're covered from that perspective.
+And now we're writing a new policy.
+And I think people underestimate the impact of that, meaning what the stuff we're writing right now might prove to be some of the stickiest assets we've ever written.
+Because if rates do, in fact, move down from here, it's going to be very hard to move those contracts prematurely.
 So, yeah, I don't think there was anything in the activity that either surprised us or was troubling.
-And I think, you know, we're going to see it probably continue for another couple of quarters and would expect that it would probably stabilize next year.
-But Wendy, anything you want to call out specifically?
+And I think, you know, we're going to see it probably continue for another couple of quarters and would expect it will probably stabilize next year.
+But, Wendy, anything you want to call out specifically?

 speaker

-No. I mean, if we're looking just at the FIA, yes, there was an uptick, but there's, you know, there's a lot of activity going on in that refinancing, as Chris indicated.
+No. I mean, if we're looking just at the FIA, yes, there was an uptick, but there's a lot of activity going on in that refinancing, as Chris indicated.
 And there's also lags to that.
-So, as Chris said, we do expect excess renders to continue until rates drop significantly.
+So as Chris said, we do expect excess renders to continue until rates drop significantly.

 speaker

-And the only thing I'd add, Wes, to that is, and obviously it benefits a lot of our own distribution because some of the investments we've made have been in annuity-oriented IMOs, and they're just crushing it in this environment, not only in terms of new sales, but obviously in terms of smart, you know, replacement sales.
+And the only thing I'd add, Wes, to that is then obviously it benefits a lot of our own distribution because some of the investments we've made have been in annuity-oriented IMOs, and they're just crushing it in this environment, not only in terms of new sales, but obviously in terms of smart, you know, replacement sales.

 speaker